-I work for Evangelical Focus, a news information website for Europe, started in January 2015 by the Spanish Evangelical Alliance with the support of the Forum of Christian Leaders, among other entities.
+I work for Evangelical Focus, a news information website for Europe.
+It was started in January 2015 by the Spanish Evangelical Alliance with the support of the Forum of Christian Leaders, among other entities.
 We reach around 30,000 readers monthly.
 We report about current issues from a Christian perspective, giving a voice to evangelical Christians who have interesting insights on relevant topics.
-The team and contributors from several countries see this ministry of bringing together journalism and mission as a way of serving the church and connecting with society.
-We aim to build bridges between church and society, giving a voice to Christians who are making a difference in all areas of society.
-We do journalism to serve God’s mission in a post-Christian Europe.
+The team and contributors from multiple countries see this ministry of bringing together journalism and mission as a way of serving the church and connecting with society.
+We aim to build bridges between church and society, giving a voice to Christians who make a difference in all areas of society.
+We do journalism to serve God's mission in a post-Christian Europe.

 When did you trust Christ?

-My walking with God and following Jesus has been a gradual thing through many years.
-I first understood something about the weight of my sin when I was 11-years-old, and since then have been understanding more and more aspects of the Gospel, like the meaning of the cross, the depth of God’s grace, and why I should live for His glory.
+Walking with God and following Jesus has been a journey over many years.
+I first understood the weight of my sin when I was 11 years old, and since then have been understanding more and more aspects of the Gospel, like the meaning of the cross, the depth of God's grace, and why I should live for His glory.
 For me, there have been different moments in my life where I have understood with my mind and my heart things I thought I knew.
-And, thankfully, there is still much to learn, to get a bigger picture of God and his kingdom.
+And thankfully, there is still much to learn to get a bigger picture of God and his kingdom.

 What have been the defining moments of your Christian walk?

-Starting university was a key moment, leaving home and getting in an environment where it seemed God was not around.
-Getting involved with a GBU group in my university and starting to read the Bible seriously, finding answers to questions for myself and fellow students, and growing in Gospel-centred friendships was key.
-During those years I also got the evangelistic vision, to connect the Gospel with our culture.
+One key moment was starting university, leaving home, and arriving in an environment where it seemed like God was not around.
+Getting involved with a GBU group in my university, reading the Bible seriously, finding answers to questions for myself and fellow students, and growing in Gospel-centred friendships were vital.
+During those years, I also got the evangelistic vision to connect the Gospel with our culture.

 What do you hope to gain from participating?